EconomyLens.com

 Related

 Hopes had been high that the eurozone’s traditional growth engine would sputter back to life in 2026 after years of stagnation, driven by Chancellor Friedrich Merz’s public spending blitz.
 But the jump in oil and gas prices since the start of the US-Israeli war on Iran has dealt the economy a heavy blow, pushing up overall inflation and raising costs for the country’s crucial manufacturers.
 Presenting the new forecasts, Economy Minister Katherina Reiche said that before the conflict, there had been signs of a moderate recovery.
 “But the escalation in the Middle East has set us back economically,” she told a press conference.
 “The shock has hit the structurally weakened German economy hard once again.”
+More costly energy was weighing on industry while the public finances were being strained by a rise in government borrowing costs on international markets since the outbreak of the conflict in February, Reiche said.

-Higher energy costs, as well as the higher cost of borrowing on international markets since the outbreak of the conflict in February, were weighing heavily, she said.
-The downgraded forecasts follow a similar move by leading economic institutes in early April, which are now forecasting just 0.6 percent growth this year.
 Before the Iran war, the economy was just getting back on its feet after the energy shock triggered by the Ukraine war and last year’s US tariff blitz.
-The renewed surge in energy prices is a particular burden for Germany’s heavy industry, in sectors ranging from steel to chemicals, which were also struggling with weak demand in export markets and fierce Chinese competition.
+The renewed surge in energy prices is a particular burden for Germany’s heavy industry, in sectors ranging from steel to chemicals, which was also struggling with weak demand in export markets and fierce Chinese competition.
+Knock-on effects, like supply chain snarls that are delaying delivery of vital base products, are weighing on industry, while consumers are facing higher costs, especially at the petrol pump.

-Investor morale plunges as well.
-Surveys highlight the darkening picture.
-A poll this week showed that German investor morale hit its lowest level in April since late 2022, when the country was battling the fallout from Russia’s full-scale invasion of Ukraine.
 The government is scrambling to respond.
 As well as the relief on fuel prices, Merz has announced that businesses can pay workers a tax-free bonus of up to 1,000 euros ($1,170).
-Still, many economists and business groups have criticized the measures as ill conceived, saying they are not properly targeted at needy groups.
+Still, many economists and business groups have criticised the measures as ill conceived, saying they are not properly targeted at needy groups.
+While defending the policies, Reiche also acknowledged there should be a renewed focus on pushing through deep reforms to areas like healthcare, pensions, and bureaucracy.
+“Without swift and determined reforms, our country will lack the basis to secure future growth and prosperity,” she said.

 © 2024 AFP